TerraStake-org/fastpath-universal-api/README.md

 *These UTXOs aren't just data points - they're pieces of Bitcoin's story, now preserved as trust anchors for cross-chain verification.*

+"We speak Bitcoin in Ethereum.
+Your dApp talks to Bitcoin exactly like it talks to Ethereum - same calls, same tools, same developers.
+No multisig risks, no wrapped token compromises - just pure cryptographic verification with a unified interface."

 ## 🛠️ Development Setup

 ### Prerequisites